Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: PROPOSED MODEL

-\textbf{Neighborhood Aggregation.} For generating the node embeddings, GraphSHS first performs neighborhood aggregation by capturing feature information (embeddings) from the neighbors of the node.
+For generating the node embeddings, GraphSHS first performs neighborhood aggregation by capturing feature information (embeddings) from the neighbors of the node.
 This process is similar to the \textit{message passing mechanism} of GNNs.
-Due to the distinctive properties exhibited by the SHS node (i.e., the SHS node act as a bridge, and its removal disconnects the network), we aggregate embeddings from all one-hop neighbors of the node.
-We describe the neighborhood aggregation as a weighted sum of embedding vectors and is given by:

-where $h^{(l)}{(N(i))}$ denotes the embedding vectors aggregated from the neighbors $N(i)$ of node $i$ at the $l^{th}$ layer.
+Due to the distinctive properties exhibited by the SHS node (i.e.,~the SHS node act as a bridge, and its removal disconnects the network), we aggregate embeddings from all one-hop neighbors of the node.
+We describe the neighborhood aggregation as a weighted sum of embedding vectors and is given by: where $h^{(l)}{(N(i))}$ denotes the embedding vectors aggregated from the neighbors $N(i)$ of node $i$ at the $l$th layer.
 The aggregated embedding from the neighbors of node $i$ is used to update node $i$'s embeddings.
 During the aggregation process, we utilize the degree $d$ of the node as a weight.
-We use the features of the nodes (as discussed in Section \ref{features}) to compute the initial embedding $h^{(0)}$ of the nodes.
+We use the features of the nodes (as discussed in \xref{features}) to compute the initial embedding $h^{(0)}$ of the nodes.
 Let $\vec{x}(i)$ represents the feature vector of node $i$; GraphSHS initialize the initial embedding of node $i$ as:

-Therefore, given a network structure and initial node features, neighborhood aggregation phase computes the embedding of each node by aggregating features from the neighbors of the nodes.\\
+Therefore, given a network structure and initial node features, neighborhood aggregation phase computes the embedding of each node by aggregating features from the neighbors of the nodes.